etchteam/laravel-boilerplate/docs/contributing.md

 ## Git

-We use [git flow](https://github.com/nvie/gitflow) for repository management.
-If you haven't used git flow before, then please [read this handy article](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) to get a handle on things before starting.
+There are two main branches, `master` and `develop`.

+Master **must always be production ready**.

+Develop **must always be client ready**.

-Master must **always be production ready**.
-Open pull requests to merge branches into master, and ensure they are reviewed by at least one developer.
+Open pull requests to merge code into `master` or `develop`, and ensure they're reviewed by at least one developer.

+Most work should be done in feature branches, branched off from `develop`, with the naming convention of `feature/{my-amazing-feature}`.
+Any hot fixes should be branched off `master`, with the naming convention `hot-fix/{oh-no-this-is-bad}`.

 ### Committing